 Ryan: Yeah.
 Which is culture.

-Roberta: So what do you got this morning, Ryan?
+Roberta: So what have you got this morning, Ryan?

-Ryan: Well mine are, I, so I went to the Big Ramp show because I wanted to see how political that the Hanging the Meow Show is going to be Uhhuh.
+Ryan: I went to the Big Ramp show because I wanted to see how political the Hanging the Meow Show is going to be.
 And it wasn’t as political as I was expecting, so that was nice.
 And that was a fun little playful show.
 If you haven’t seen that, that’s up right now at Big Ramp.

 Roberta: Well, I’ve seen the, I’ve seen the photograph, I think.
-Yeah.
-Chris put a photo on his Instagram and it looks like everything is.
-Located on the floor or at like knee level,
+Chris (Hammes) put a photo on his Instagram and it looks like everything (the art) is located on the floor or at like knee level,

-Ryan: which yeah.
-Is hilarious.
+Ryan: Which is hilarious.
 And one of the cat toys is his beard.
 He actually shaved for this show.

-Ryan: So, well it kind of had a bowl and then it came to a.
-It was braided at the end, so I kind of had a large ball at the top and then it braided down.
-So it was a perfect cat toy.
+Ryan: Well, it kind of had a bowl and then it (was long and) came to a point.
+It was braided at the end, So it was a perfect cat toy.
 Yeah, it was long.
-Yeah, so it’s a long, perfectly sized cat toy, so he put it on a string and then a to a stick, and then it kind of just suspended there at the show.
+It’s a long, perfectly sized cat toy, so he put it on a string and then tied to a stick, and then it kind of just suspended there at the show.

 Roberta: Oh, I love that.
 That’s great.
 Yeah.
 I’m not sure if I’ve actually seen him clean-shaven before.

-Ryan: and yeah, it wasn’t so, as far as the show being political, it was much more of a radical show, like enjoying and pleasure and playful, but it, it was also, it was a lot of fun.
+Ryan: As far as the show being political, it was much more of a radical show, like enjoying and pleasure and playful, but it, it was also a lot of fun.
 It was a, it was a good show.

 Yeah.
 So let me get into my things and, and I’ll keep this show a flowing.
-So there is Fellowship the musical, which I think sounds hilarious.
+So there is “Fellowship” the musical, which I think sounds hilarious.
 There’s a couple of musical sing song events that I wanted to point out.
 This one is Fellowship.
-It’s the musical parody of the Fellowship of the Ring, and obviously that that book series is one of the most popular book series of all time.
+It’s the musical parody of the Fellowship of the Ring, and obviously that book series is one of the most popular of all time.

-And then they made some very popular films on the topic, and now there’s a popular streaming show on the set.
-Same topic.
-So there’s clearly.
-People who are interested in it.
+And then they made some very popular films on the topic, and now there’s a popular streaming show.
+So there’s clearly people who are interested in it.
 This is running November 1st through December 22nd, so plenty of time to see it.
 This is at Side Quest Theaters 20th and Sansom.

 Roberta: You’re cheating.
 You’re cheating.

 Roberta: Well, operas always have choruses, right?
 So you may not get to sing on Aria.
-Sure.
-Or you could maybe, yeah.
-Yeah.
+Or you could maybe.
 But there’s a chorus.
 There’s always a chorus.
-Yeah.
-But but it’s going to be curious like what, what your level of ex what, what the expectation’s going to be.
-But it, but that does look interesting, so I was curious to see what that would be like.

-Ryan: And then in, in the spirit of, of Halloween, there is also a mischief night portrait painting at Mors Arboretum.
-And I think with the fall and the Halloween coming.
-That was going to be a lot of fun.
-That’s going to be on the 30th of October from five 30 to seven 30 at Morris Abri.
-And I think it looks, the weather’s, you know, we’re setting record dry.
+Ryan: And then in, in the spirit of Halloween, there is also a mischief night portrait painting at Morris Arboretum.
+And I think with the fall and the Halloween coming that is going to be a lot of fun.
+That’s going to be on the 30th of October from 5:30 to 7:30 at Morris Aboretum.
+And I think the weather’s looking good.
+We’re setting a record for dry this month.

-Even my dad who lives in in Scottsdale was like, oh, we’re talking about how dry it is in Philadelphia.
-I’m like, what?
+Even my dad who lives in in Scottsdale was like, ‘We’re talking about how dry it is in Philadelphia.’
+I’m like, ‘What!?’
 I know it’s dry, but it’s pretty, pretty beautiful weather.
-So if the weather holds mischief night portrait painting at Mor Arboretum.
+So if the weather holds, mischief night portrait painting at Morris Arboretum.
 It could be a lot of fun if you’re looking for a pre Halloween event as well.

 Roberta: Wait, when is mischief night?
 Is that the night before Halloween?